-Holt’s circumstances serve to illustrate the shift away from basing success on the amount of time spent at a desk and towards judging it based on actual outcomes.
-According to Kate Lister, the President of Global Workforce Analytics, one of the primary difficulties associated with remote work is the issue of trust; managers tend to struggle with trusting their employees to work without supervision.
-They are more likely to rely on headcount rather than efficiency.
-This can be especially challenging for those in managerial roles, as instead of having to manage their team, they find themselves having to care for their children.
+Holt’s experience highlights the shift from measuring success based on hours spent at a desk to evaluating it based on tangible results.
+Kate Lister, the President of Global Workforce Analytics, notes that one of the biggest challenges associated with remote work is trust; managers often struggle with trusting their employees to be productive without supervision, and instead focus on headcount rather than efficiency.
+This can be particularly difficult for managers, who may have to balance managing their team while also caring for their children.

-Automattic, the company behind the creation of the widely-used and acclaimed WordPress, is now led remotely by its CEO and co-founder, Matt Mullenweg.
-At Automattic, they believe in a more accurate and objective assessment of developer productivity; one that focuses on outcomes, rather than face-to-face interactions or formal recruitment processes.
-This approach of avoiding prejudice is further reinforced by Mullenweg’s motto that, at the end of the day, success is all that matters – regardless of the amount of hours invested or the means by which it is achieved.
+The creator of widely-used and acclaimed platform WordPress, Automattic, is currently led remotely by its CEO and co-founder, Matt Mullenweg.
+At Automattic, they prioritize an accurate and objective evaluation of developer productivity that is centered on outcomes, rather than face-to-face interactions or formal recruitment processes.
+This approach avoids any biases and is reinforced by Mullenweg’s belief that success is the ultimate goal, regardless of the hours invested or the methods used to achieve it.

-Evaluating the efficiency of software development when it is carried out by a team of software engineers who are located in various locations can be difficult.
-Writing code is an obvious indication of progress, however, it may be harder to assess the value added to the product in terms of quality or impact due to the efforts of the programmer.
-At Works, we have a long history of effectively managing distributed software development teams for many businesses.
-As part of our performance management efforts, we have developed data-driven best practices to evaluate the quality of work.
-These measures of productivity include:
+Assessing the efficiency of software development carried out by a team of software engineers working from various locations can be challenging.
+While writing code is an obvious indicator of progress, it may be more difficult to determine the programmer’s contribution in terms of quality or impact on the product.
+At Works, we have extensive experience managing successful distributed software development teams for several businesses.
+As part of our effort to manage performance, we have designed data-driven best practices to assess the quality of work.
+These productivity metrics include:

-- New Code — Code that has been produced specifically for a new functionality and does not replace any existing code
+- New Code — Refers to code produced for a new feature or functionality without replacing any existing code

-- What we mean by “Legacy Refactor” is “Code that updates or alters old code that needed rework.”
+- By “Legacy Refactor,” we mean “Code that modifies or updates old code requiring rework.”

-- Deleted or altered code that is quickly outdated is called “churn.”
+- Code that is deleted or modified and becomes quickly outdated is referred to as “churn.”

-- Effectiveness: The proportion of all submitted code that really accomplishes anything
+- Effectiveness: The ratio of submitted code that actually achieves its intended purpose

-Assessment is an effective tool to measure productivity and it relies on facts, not opinion.
-When making assumptions about the performance of a remote employee, data can be used to validate or disprove them.
-A positive cycle of trust is established when remote employees demonstrate their worth and exceed expectations.
-According to a Harvard Business Review study, employees that report feeling trusted by their superiors are more likely to go the extra mile.
-This increased productivity is one of the reasons why many companies are considering keeping remote work policies in place beyond the flu season.
+Evaluation is a reliable tool for measuring productivity that relies on objective data, rather than subjective opinions.
+Data can be used to confirm or refute assumptions made about remote employees’ performance.
+A positive cycle of trust is established when remote employees prove their worth and exceed expectations.
+According to a Harvard Business Review study, employees who feel trusted by their superiors are more likely to perform better.
+This increased productivity is one reason why many companies are considering remote work policies beyond the current season of flu.